mkdoom/my-hyprland-dots/README.md

 ## What do i will give you?
 - My hyprland config folder (hypr).
 - Waybar config.
-- Fastetch (already has some images and gifs), just make sure to make reference them.
+- Fastetch (already has some images and gifs, just make sure to make reference them).
 - Kitty configs.
 - Wofi configs.
 - Wallpapers.